 Summer REUs and Internships

 Below are links to several internship databases for physics majors.
-Following these links are specific internship programs for Summer 2012.

 Official National Science Foundation REU page: http://www.nsf.gov/home/crssprgm/reu/start.htm

 Association for the Exchange of Students for Technical Experience: http://www.aipt.org/iaeste.html